 In order to use the Poisson distribution, certain assumptions must hold.
-These are: the probability of a success, μ , is unchanged within the interval, there cannot be simultaneous successes within the interval, and finally, that the probability of a success among intervals is independent, the same assumption of the binomial distribution.
+These are: the probability of an occurrence is unchanged within the interval, there cannot be simultaneous occurrences within the interval, and finally, that the probability of a occurrence among intervals is independent, the same assumption of the binomial distribution.